How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: EXPERIMENTS RESULTS

-The transferability of adversarial examples across different behavior cloning algorithms presents an intriguing phenomenon to study, especially given the substantial differences in their loss functions and training methodologies (as detailed in Section \ref{BC_ALGORITHMS}).
-While these algorithms share a common image encoder (ResNet-18), their end-to-end training approaches may result in distinct feature representations.
-We conduct black-box transferability attacks to investigate (1) whether the UAP attack crafted for one LfD algorithm generalizes to other algorithms within the same task, and (2) whether the UAP attack generated for a task can transfer to unseen tasks when the LfD algorithm is held fixed.
+The transferability of adversarial examples across different behavior cloning algorithms presents an intriguing phenomenon to study, especially given the substantial differences in their loss functions and training methodologies (as detailed in Section \ref{sec:methodology}).
+While these algorithms share a common image encoder (ResNet-18), their end-to-end training approaches may influence how distinct feature representations are used for action prediction.
+We conduct black-box transferability attacks to investigate whether the UAP attack crafted for one LfD algorithm generalizes to other algorithms within the same task.
+In a given task and a known BC algorithm, we also study grey-box UAP attacks, where the attacker only knows about the choice of BC algorithm but does not have access to actual policy parameters and weights.
+We also compare against a random baseline, where perturbations are sampled uniformly from $[-\varepsilon,\varepsilon]$ for each camera view independently.

-From Table ~\ref{table:uap_transfer_algos}, we observe that in simpler environments like the Lift task, where baseline success rates are high ($>$90\% for most algorithms), we observed limited transferability with relatively small proportional drops in performance, aligning with our initial expectations.
-While, interestingly, in the Push-T environment we noticed high-transferability of attacks between algorithms except for Diffusion Policy.
-As we progressed to more complex environments such as Can and Square, in which the baseline success rates are itself lower and the tasks are naturally less robust to action perturbations, we noticed that transferred attacks often caused larger proportional drops in performance relative to the baseline.
-For instance, Row 2 of Table \ref{table:uap_transfer_algos} shows that a UAP crafted using BC reduces IBC’s task success rate to 0.8 in Column \textit{Lift}, 0.41 in \textit{Push-T}, and completely to 0 in for tasks \textit{Can} and \textit{Square}.
+The results are shown in Table ~\ref{table:uap_transfer_algos}.
+In simpler environments like the Lift task, where baseline success rates are high ($>$90\% for most algorithms), we observed limited transferability with relatively small proportional drops in performance, aligning with our initial expectations.

+As we progressed to more complex environments such as Can and Square, in which the baseline success rates are themselves lower and the tasks are naturally less robust to action perturbations, we noticed that transferred attacks often caused larger proportional drops in performance relative to the baseline.
+For instance, Row 2 of Table \ref{table:uap_transfer_algos} shows that a UAP attack crafted using Vanilla BC reduces VQ-BET's task success rate to 0.99 in Column \textit{Lift}, to 0.91 in \textit{Can} and degrading even further to 0.47 in \textit{Square}.
+Since IBC starts with low baseline performance in Can and Square, both grey- and black-box transfer attacks cause only limited additional degradation while in Lift, its performance remains largely unchanged across unattacked and both types of transfer settings.
+In line with this observation, out of all the algorithms we analyzed, DP and VQ-BET show a general trend of higher robustness to black-box transfer attacks even in complex tasks such as Can and Square.